 Suffering an injury on the job can be one of the most devastating experiences of a person’s life.
 It is common for workplace injuries to be very severe, requiring expensive medical treatments and possibly causing you to miss work for an extended period of time.
-Fortunately, if you’ve been hurt on the job, you have the option for filing a workers’ comp claim.
+Fortunately, if you’ve been hurt on the job, you have the option for filing a workers’ compensation claim.

 Workers’ compensation is meant to support injured workers until their injuries have healed to the point where they can return to work.
 Unfortunately, some claims are denied, making it a good idea to learn more about the workers’ compensation claim process.
-Find out what you can do after you’ve been hurt on the job and learn how to protect your rights with the help of a workers’ compensation lawyer.
+Find out what you can do after you’ve been hurt on the job and learn how to protect your rights with the help of a South Carolina workers’ compensation lawyer.

 Protect Your Rights

 After you’ve suffered a workplace injury, it’s important that you act as quickly as possible to protect your rights.
 This means that you need to report your injury to your employer as soon as possible after it has occurred.
-Workers’ comp often places a time limit for reporting injuries, and notifying your employer right away will help make sure you can file your claim.
+Workers’ compensation often places a time limit for reporting injuries, and notifying your employer right away will help make sure you can file your claim.

 Once your employer has been notified, you should file a claim with the workers’ comp board or court in your state.
 When a claim is filed, you are granted automatic legal protections that make moving through your claim much easier.